-Denial-of-service (DoS) attacks aim to make voting machines unavailable on election day or to deny officials access to the vote tallies when the election ends [20, 28, 3].
+Denial-of-service (DoS) attacks aim to make voting machines unavailable on election day or to deny officials access to the vote tallies when the election ends.
 It is often known in advance that voters at certain precincts, or at certain times, will vote disproportionately for one party or candidate.
 A targeted DoS attack can be designed to distort election results or to spoil an election that appears to be favoring one party or candidate.
-Several kinds of DoS attacks are practical on the AccuVote-TS system because of the ease with which malicious code may be executed.
+Several kinds of DoS attacks are practical because of the ease with which malicious code may be executed on the voting machines.

 One style of DoS attack would make voting machines unavailable on election day.
 For example, malicious code could be programmed to make the machine crash or malfunction at a pre-programmed time, perhaps only in certain polling places.
 In an extreme example, an attack could strike on election day, perhaps late in the day, and completely wipe out the state of the machine by erasing its flash memory.
 This would destroy all records of the election in progress, as well as the bootloader, operating system, and election software.
 The machine would refuse to boot or otherwise function.
-The machine would need to be serviced by a technician to return it to a working state.
+The only way to restore such a machine to a working state would be to have a service technician visit, install a special EPROM chip on the machine's motherboard, and reboot the machine from that EPROM.
 If many machines failed at once, available technicians would be overwhelmed.
-Even if the machines were repaired, all records of the current election would be lost.
+The result would be a fresh install of the machine's software, with all records of past and current elections still lost.
 (We have created a demonstration version of this attack, which is described below in Section 4.4.)
-A similar style of DoS attack would try to spoil an election by modifying the machine's vote counts or logs in a manner that would be easy to detect but impossible to correct, such as adding or removing so many votes that the resulting totals would be obviously wrong.
+A similar style of DoS attack would try to spoil an election by modifying the machine's vote counts or logs in a manner that would be easy to detect but impossible to correct, such as by injecting malicious code that adds or removes so many votes that the results at the end of the day are obviously wrong.
 A widespread DoS attack of either style could require the election to be redone.